HazemSoliman096/Learn_dotnetCore_mvc/Readme.md

 6. controller methods and views in ASP.NET Core.
 7. add search to an ASP.NET Core MVC app.
 8. add a new field to an ASP.NET Core MVC app.
+9. add validation to an ASP.NET Core MVC app.